Amritsar Itinerary: 48-Hour Guide Timed to the Hour

 Delhi to Amritsar: train wins

 Flights take 1.5 hours, but factor in 11 km from Amritsar airport to the city centre on both ends.
 From central Delhi, the Shatabdi is frequently faster.
-The Delhi-Amritsar-Katra Expressway is expected by March 2027; until it opens, trains consistently outperform road on this corridor.
+The Delhi to Amritsar to Katra Expressway is expected by March 2027; until it opens, trains consistently outperform road on this corridor.

 From Chandigarh: four hours by road or train, a natural add-on if you have a third day and want to see the Chandigarh Rock Garden or the Capitol Complex.